 This bread spread had origins in Slovakia (part of the former Austrian-Hungarian Empire), where they have a sheep cheese called bryndza.

 People in Austria love their Liptauer over sliced whole-grain bread or black bread and they sprinkle freshly chopped garden cress (a herb) over it.

-Strudel in Austria are thinly layered stuffed baked pastries.
+Strudel in Austria is thinly layered stuffed baked pastries.
 The most well-known Strudel is the sweet Apfelstrudel (apple-filled strudel).

-Classic Austrian Strudel are prepared with a so-called Strudel dough.
+Classic Austrian Strudel is prepared with a so-called Strudel dough.
 Those are also commonplace in Hungary (historical empire connection).

 The filling can be sweet or savory.

 So, Strudel can be also a main course meal, such as a vegetable strudel or spinach strudel, or a sweet strudel such as a Topfen (fresh cheese/quark) strudel or an apple strudel.